Heart failure happens when your heart is weak and cannot pump enough blood to your lungs and the rest of your body.

 * From a study of heart failure patients in the National PINNACLE Registry, where 1,851 patients with ejection fraction (amount of blood pumped with each heartbeat) less than or equal to 45% had increased symptoms of heart failure that required hospitalization or IV medicine.

-• Over 5,000 patients with heart failure participated
+• Over 5,000 people with heart failure participated

 What is VERQUVO?